Katie McNulty

 Whenever I’d acted previously, I was always in the company of other performers.
 When recording an audio drama however, you’re usually acting solo.
 This means imagining the other character’s lines and then creating your own delivery from that, as opposed to bouncing off another person in the space.

-In a way there’s a lot of trust involved - that the way you’re acting the role will complement the scene when all cast voices are edited together with music and sound.
+In a way there’s a lot of trust involved - that the way you’re acting the role will complement the scene when all cast voices are edited together with music and sound.”

 What would be your dream project?

-Big Finish, and act in one of their Doctor Who audio plays.
+“To work with Big Finish, and act in one of their Doctor Who audio plays.
 I’m a huge Doctor Who fan, and their stories are brilliant!”

 How did you land the role?
 Any tips for a strong audio reel (or virtual audition)?